 Small-scale Technology Certificates, commonly referred to as STCs, are tradable certificates associated with renewable energy generation, including solar hot water systems, wind and hydro systems, and, of course, solar panels.

-The more STCs your solar panels are eligible for, the higher the value of your rebate.
+The more STCs your solar energy systems are eligible for, the higher the value of your solar rebates.

 That being said, the number of STCs you can get will depend upon the following: